 Loan modification — permanently restructuring the mortgage terms to produce an affordable payment — can be pursued throughout Massachusetts's foreclosure process.
 The federal modification programs available depend on loan type: Flex Modification for Fannie and Freddie loans, FHA loss mitigation waterfall including the partial claim for FHA borrowers, VA modification for the state's veteran population, and USDA provisions for qualifying rural properties.

 Massachusetts's large FHA loan population — particularly in Greater Boston, Worcester, Springfield, and other urban areas — means the FHA partial claim is a particularly significant tool for many Massachusetts homeowners.
-FHA servicers must follow HUD's loss mitigation cascade before foreclosing, and the partial claim can bring a delinquent FHA loan current without increasing monthly payments.
+FHA servicers must follow the federal loss mitigation cascade before foreclosing, and the partial claim can bring a delinquent FHA loan current without increasing monthly payments.
 This tool is regularly not offered proactively and must be specifically demanded by homeowners who know it exists.

 Massachusetts courts have closely scrutinized the chain of title in foreclosures involving securitized mortgages — loans that were sold, pooled, and transferred multiple times since origination.
 Massachusetts's Supreme Judicial Court has issued significant decisions requiring lenders to document their right to foreclose with complete and correct assignment chains before the foreclosure can proceed.
 A lender who cannot document clear title from the original lender to the current foreclosing party may face a challenge to the foreclosure itself.